pyserial/pyserial/documentation/tools.rst

-      --xonxoff             enable software flow control (default off) --rts RTS             set initial RTS line state (possible values: 0, 1) --dtr DTR             set initial DTR line state (possible values: 0, 1) --toggle {rts,dtr}    pulse RTS or DTR once after opening the port, useful to reset a device that watches this line, see --toggle-duration
+      --xonxoff             enable software flow control (default off) --rts RTS             set initial RTS line state (possible values: 0, 1) --dtr DTR             set initial DTR line state (possible values: 0, 1) --toggle {rts,dtr}    pulse RTS or DTR once after opening the port (low/high/low or high/low/high, whichever the line
+                            is currently not at), useful to reset a device that watches this line, see --toggle-duration
       --toggle-duration SECONDS
                             duration of the pulse set with --toggle, default: 0.1 --ask                 ask again for port when open fails